linyongver/IRMBed/README.md

 # IRMBed
-This is project to study on IRM
+This is project to study on IRM.
 Code will be released soon.